Ganja, Azerbaijan: Medieval era

-16th–19th centuries and Iran's ceding to Russia
+16th–19th centuries and Russian conquest

 For a short period, Ganja was renamed Abbasabad by Shah Abbas after war against the Ottomans.
 He built a new city 8 km to the southwest of the old one, but the name changed back to Ganja during the time.
 During the Safavid rule, it was the capital of the Karabakh province.
 In 1747, Ganja became the center of the Ganja Khanate for a few decades following the death of Nader Shah, until the advent of the Iranian Zand and Qajar dynasties.
 The khans/dukes who de facto self-ruled the khanate, were subordinate to the central rule in mainland Iran and were from a branch of the Iranian Qajar family.

-From the late 18th century, Russia actively started to increase its enroachments into Iranian and Turkish territory to the south.
+From the late 18th century, Russia actively started to increase its encroachments into Iranian and Turkish territory to the south.
 Following the annexation of eastern Georgia in 1801, Russia was now keen to conquer the rest of the Iranian possessions in the Caucasus.
 Russian expansion into the South Caucasus met particularly strong opposition in Ganja.
 In 1804, the Russians, led by General Pavel Tsitsianov, invaded and sacked Ganja, sparking the Russo-Persian War of 1804–1813.
 Some western sources assert that "the capture of the city was followed by a massacre of up to 3,000 inhabitants of Ganja by the Russians".
 They also claim that "500 of them were slaughtered in a mosque where they had taken refuge, after an Armenian apprised the Russians that there might have been 'Daghestani robbers' among them".